top of page

 ABOUT the VJC Alumni Band

 Founded in 2016, the Valley Jazz Cooperative has consistently provided a wonderful space in which younger musicians could explore their creativity together in a supportive, nurturing environment.
 With the VJC's move to Scottsdale's Ravenscroft in 2021, we also found we had a fantastic location in which to host an alumni band.
 Post-pandemic, there was great interest in starting one once we had achieved a "critical mass" of former members who wanted to participate in such a group.
 After six years in existence, we achieved such numbers.
-And in early July 2022, the VJC Alumni Band debuted with a performance in Ravenscroft Hall to a large, appreciative audience.
+And in early July 2022, the VJC Alumni Band debuted with a performance in Ravenscroft Hall.
+In late June 2023, the VJC Alumni Band performed again, joined by guest artists Stephanie Tateiwa (soprano and alto saxophone) and Oliver Gomez (bass), to a large, appreciative audience.

 • First, we can set up a hierarchy for acceptance/participation in the VJC Alumni Band.
 Here's how we will prioritize individual participation in the alumni program: